-Minneapolis, MN – The three-day Black Master Storytellers Festival is back in Minneapolis with its Grand Finale event on Saturday night.
+Minneapolis, MN – The three-day Black Master Storytellers Festival returned to Minneapolis with its Grand Finale event in the downtown Minneapolis library.
 The Black Storytellers Alliance has brought 28 years of Black storytelling to communities across the United States.
 The theme of this year is “Strength of Our Youth, Wisdom of Our Elders“.

 Created and organized by esteemed elders Nothando and Vusumuzi Zulu, the festival specializes on African and African American stories and folktales.